It's essential to regularly measure the performance of your messages, so you can optimize their effectiveness.

 You can easily measure how a single message is performing.
 Once a message is live, you’ll see key stats including percentage of sends, opens, clicks, goals hit and replies:

 You can also click on each stat for more detail.
 For example, If you select ‘Clicked’, you’ll see the users who clicked a link in your message.
 You can use the dropdown to see the number of times each link was clicked:

 To take a closer look at your message's performance, you can export the data.

 Get insights into overall message performance

-The Customer engagement report lets you see how your ongoing messages are performing, whether your messages are sending as expected and which users you’re sending too many messages to.
+The Customer engagement report lets you see how your messages are performing, whether they're sending as expected and which users you’re sending too many messages to.

 These valuable insights will help you decide which messages to send in the future.
 And you’ll be able to quickly spot when your messages need to be more targeted to avoid annoying the same customers again and again.